evgenyneu/evgenii.com/blog/_posts/2017-06-27-how-to-reduce-your-energy-consumption.md

 ## Ideas for the future

-* Install electricity meter that displays the cost of your current energy use in the center of your house where everyone can see it.
+* Install electricity meter that displays the cost of your current energy use and place the meter somewhere in your house where everyone can see it.
+* Show the cost of current fuel consumption in your car.
 * Using virtual reality equipment for teleconferencing can make business meeting more realistic and can make commute/flying unnecessary.
-* Show the cost of current fuel consumption in your car.
 * Design new homes with energy savings in mind: insulation, air flow, orientation, tilt of windows, solar panels on rooftops.